ras-2004-shaikh/Pygames/README.md

 Some of my pygame programs.
 Hello everyone.
-I am just a new coder. looking for some constructive critiscism. the first file is just a simple pygame nothing fancy but its oddly satisfying.
+I am just a new coder. looking for some constructive critiscism. the test1.py is just a simple pygame nothing fancy but its oddly satisfying.

+you have to install pygame to run it.
+Try "pip install pygame" in the cm window

-Try ot using the arrow keys to move jump and almost fly the ball 'b' are the horizontal breaks there are no vertical breaks but if you press DOWN while your velocity is upwards then the ball stops suddenly The best button is SPACE it increases your speed in whatever direction your going.
+Try to move using the arrow keys to move jump and almost fly the ball 'b' are the horizontal breaks there are no vertical breaks but if you press DOWN while your velocity is upwards then the ball stops suddenly The best button is SPACE it increases your speed in whatever direction your going.
 Keep pressing space to continually increase speed